As poets ran long, I’d resigned

 to not reading at all.
 Time was short.

-Others needed the borrowed space at a fixed time.
+Others needed the studio at a fixed time.

 It’s in this confusion, perhaps, some aspect of my defense